Thermodynamics vs Teleodynamics: A Cosmological Divide?

 with microstate weights $p_i \propto e^{-\beta E_i}$.
 Here, the teleodynamic bias is a function of conserved charges only, for instance

 for microstates that share the same macroscopic mass $M$, angular momentum $J$, and charge $Q$, Eq. \eqref{eq:px} reduces to Eq. \eqref{eq:thermo-limit}.
 At the level of histories, orbits of $\xi^\mu$ and their perturbations admit no secular memory accumulation so that the integrand of Eq. \eqref{eq:K} is effectively constant and $K[\Gamma]$ contributes only a normalization.
-In this stationary Killing horizon regime, teleodynamics reduces to ordinary thermodynamics, and so we see that the Bekenstein–Hawking entropy and its string-theoretic microstate derivations \cite{sv1Strominger:1996sh,sv2Nishioka:2009un,sv3Strominger:1997eq,sv4Bena:2005va} are recovered unchanged. \\
+In this stationary Killing horizon regime, teleodynamics reduces to ordinary thermodynamics, and so we see that the Bekenstein–Hawking entropy and its string-theoretic microstate derivations \citep{sv1Strominger:1996sh,sv2Nishioka:2009un,sv3Strominger:1997eq,sv4Bena:2005va} are recovered unchanged.
+It should be noted that the thermodynamic split here is not merely the statement that time dependence generates corrections, but rather it is the structural claim that a timelike Killing symmetry enforces